How to Plan the Perfect Camping Trip (and Actually Get the Campsite You Want)

 Hunting Island State Park.

 Those six nights?
-That’s what made us fall in love with RV travel.
+That’s all it took for us fall in love with RV travel.

-What I didn’t realize at the time was just how difficult it is to book a campsite at a popular campground.
-It’s only after you’ve experienced one of those magical places—and try to go back—that you realize what a blessing that first trip really was.
+What I didn’t realize at the time was just how difficult it is to book a campsite at such popular campgrounds.
+It’s only after you’ve experienced one of those magical places—and try to go back—that you realize what a graceful blessing that first trip truly was.

-Here’s how to plan a camping trip from start to finish—and actually reserve a campsite you love.
+So, here’s how I plan a camping trip from start to finish—and actually reserve a campsite we love.

 ✨ Step 1: Choose Your Camping Style